-Last week, I failed to put up a Postaweek story.
-I was away from home on a work retreat, jaunting through the busy streets of Bangkok.
-It was my first visit to the Thai capital, despite it being a crazy-popular tourist destination and a mere two-hour flight away.
+Last week, I was away from home, jaunting through the busy streets of Bangkok.
+Strangely enough, this was my first visit to the Thai capital, despite it being a crazy-popular tourist destination and a mere two-hour flight away.
 Singapore already has me complaining about the permanent summer to no end.
 What more for a city that averages a good 32 degree Celsius?

 But the weekend all turned out better than I expected.
 A cap came in very handy, and it even rained heavily on Day 2.
 When the sun did shine, there were tons to do.
 Mostly, we trawled the many stalls for street food like pork skewers and Pad Thai, which were somewhat worth the scorching heat.

 Well, somewhat.
 A huge part of me was still averse to the sensory overload, typical of many Asian cities.
 Massive crowds met the unending traffic of pink taxis and green tuk-tuks, particularly during the evening rush.